 THE INFORMATION ON THIS PAGE IS OUTDATED.
-DOCEAR HAS MOVED FROM BAZAAR TO GIT.
+DOCEAR HAS MOVED FROM BAZAAR TO GITHUB.

 - Please choose your download branch of Docear after opening the Bazaar Explorer.
 If you don’t have a branch you should read the “Importing & Compiling” page.

 - After opening the branch you see a brief summary of all the changes you have made to the branch, including